 What You Say When You Write A Business Letter

-Ms. Baldrige knows what is acceptable and what is not because she has been there.
-She has moved in the very highest circles of American society for years.
+Ms. Baldrige knew what was acceptable and what is not because she had been there.
+She moved in the very highest circles of American society for years.
 She was the social secretary to Jacqueline Kennedy; her father was a Congressman; her brother, Howard Malcolm Baldrige, Jr., was Secretary of Commerce.
-She currently serves on the board of directors of the Malcolm Baldrige National Quality Award.
+She served on the board of directors of the Malcolm Baldrige National Quality Award.

-We here at whatyousay.com think her “Complete Guide To Executive Manners” is simply wonderful.
-We refer to it often and recommend that you purchase your own copy.
-Below is an excerpt from that book.–Gene Griessman, Ph.D.
+I refer to it often and recommend that you purchase your own copy.
+Below is an excerpt from that book.–Gene Griessman

 - Before you write the letter, make a list of all the points that should be covered in the letter and let the list be the guide in the construction of your paragraphs point-by-point.